 - The SMF ERF is an Eligible Rollover Fund (ERF) and differs from other super funds.
 For example, we don't offer investment choice or insurance.

 2. Claim cash if your account balance is under $200

 Generally, super can only be claimed when you retire.
-However, if you were previously classified as a lost member and your SMF ERF account balance is under $200, it can be claimed as a cash payment.
+However, if you were previously classified as a lost member and your SMF ERF account balance is under $200, it can be claimed as a cash payment, where you meet certain conditions.
 Simply download and print a Withdrawal form and send it to us together with identification details.